Group schemes and local densities of quadratic lattices in residue characteristic 2: Introduction

 The problem of local densities has intrigued many great mathematicians, including Gauss and Eisenstein, Smith and Minkowski, and Siegel.
 If $(L, Q)$ is a quadratic $R$-lattice, where $R$ is the ring of integers of a number field, then the celebrated Smith-Minkowski-Siegel mass formula expresses the mass of a quadratic lattice $(L, Q)$ as a product of local factors, called the local densities of $(L, Q)$.
 The local density is defined as the limit of a certain sequence.
 G. Pall \cite{P} (for $p\neq 2$) and G. L. Watson \cite{Wa} (for $p=2$) computed this limit for an arbitrary lattice over $\mathbb{Z}_p$, thereby deriving an explicit formula for its local density.
 For an expository sketch of their approach, see \cite{K}.
-There is another proof of Y. Hironaka and F. Sato \cite{HS} computing the local density when $p\neq 2$.
+There is another proof of Y. Hironaka and F. Sato \cite{SH} computing the local density when $p\neq 2$.
 They treat an arbitrary pair of lattices, not just a single lattice, over $\mathbb{Z}_p$ (for $p\neq 2$).
 J. H. Conway and J. A. Sloane \cite{CS} further developed the formula for any $p$ and gave a heuristic explanation for it.
 They mentioned in \cite{CS} regarding the local density formula for $p=2$ that ``Watson's formula seems to us to be essentially correct" and in the footnote that ``In fact we could not quite reconcile Watson's version with ours; they appear to differ by a factor of $2^n$ for $n$-dimensional forms.
 This is almost certainly due to our misunderstanding of Watson's conventions, which differ considerably from ours."
 In addition, they mentioned in the same paper that ``The reader may be confident that our version of the general mass formula is correct. $\cdots$ has enabled us to test the formula very stringently."
 Their formula was computationally tested stringently and the proof of Conway-Sloane's local density formula, when $p=2$, has not been published in literature.

 On the other hand, there is a simpler formulation of the local density as the integral of a certain volume form $\omega^{\mathrm{ld}}$ over some open compact subgroup of an orthogonal group, due to Kneser, Tamagawa, and Weil.
-Unfortunately, known methods do not explain this formulation and can hardly be generalized when $\mathbb{Z}_p$ is replaced by the ring of integers in a finite extension of $\mathbb{Q}_p$.
+As explained in the introduction of \cite{GY}, known methods unfortunately do not explain this formulation and involve complicated recursions.

 Meanwhile, the work \cite{GY} by W. T. Gan and J.-K. Yu is based on the existence of a smooth affine group scheme $\underline{G}$ over $\mathbb{Z}_p$ with generic fiber $\mathrm{Aut}_{\mathbb{Q}_p}(L, Q)$, which satisfies $\underline{G}(\mathbb{Z}_p)=\mathrm{Aut}_{\mathbb{Z}_p}(L, Q)$.
 By constructing $\underline{G}$ explicitly and determining its special fiber, they computed the integral and therefore obtained the formula for the local density when $p\neq 2$.